suit-wg/architecture/draft-ietf-suit-architecture.md

 * Network Operator: The actor responsible for the operation of a network to which IoT devices connect.

+* Claim: A piece of information asserted about a recipient or payload.

 In addition to the entities in the list above there is an orthogonal infrastructure with a Trust Provisioning Authority (TPA) distributing